egiurleo/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

       the elapsed time of ``withTransaction`` is less than 120 seconds, jump back to step two.

    c.
-If the callback's error includes a "UnknownTransactionCommitResult" label,
+If the callback's error includes a "RetryableWriteError" label,
       the callback must have manually commited a transaction, propagate the callback's error to the caller of ``withTransaction`` and return immediately.